j0xhn/storytime/README.md

 If you haven't already, make sure your machine is setup to have MongoDB running.
 If you haven't installed it already I suggest getting setup with HomeBrew: http://brew.sh/ and then downloading and setting up MongoDB by following this nice little getting started guide: http://treehouse.github.io/installation-guides/mac/mongo-mac.html

+You'll have to get the correct keys from me for the .env.example file for the app to actually run.
+Provided you have that file then you can continue below.

-After all that `npm start` should get you up and running on localhost:3000
+After all that `npm start` should get you up and running on localhost:3000 as long as you have nodemon installed.
+If you don't have nodemon run `npm install -g nodemon` before `npm start`

 ### Main Features
 - Weekly / Monthly / Daily email send out via SendGrid with a “subscription center” front-end